 100 dead, 57 injured in Balochistan rains: PDMA

-At least 100 people have been killed and 57 others sustained injuries in rain-related accidents across the Balochistan province, the Provincial Disaster Management Authority (PDMA) said.
+QUETTA – At least 100 people have been killed and 57 others sustained injuries in rain-related accidents across the Balochistan province so far in the current monsoon season, the Provincial Disaster Management Authority (PDMA) said.

 Detailing the losses incurred during heavy rainfall in the province, the PDMA said that women, children and men were among 100 people killed in recent heavy rainfall in the province.